juanluisruano/formatos_infrico/README.md

 # formatos_infrico
-A simple metal sheet stock management app.

-formatos.jar executable file
+Formatos_Infrico is a stock management app for metal sheets developed in Java

+Executable file : formatos.jar
+Lucena 12/18